-I was born in a country with political boundaries and within a capitalistic system.
-Capitalism is based on profit.
+I was born in a country with political boundaries and within an economic system based on severe competition, rising profits and greed.

 In such a system, one is a political and an economic creation as much as being of flesh and blood.
 I have identity cards, licenses, records, documents, certificates, diplomas, degrees and job evaluations that measure, label and categorize me now all in digital format and allow me to work or shove me out the door at will.
 At will is a pretentious legal term that philosophically suggests my existence and value exists at the discretion of others.
 Competition is inbred into the capitalist philosophical disposition and has become a political creation.
 Genetics is another story.
 The artificial and the biological are now woven with the technological.
 Consider artificial intelligence with thinking software and the future of human welfare.

 Unless you have a pre-existing condition of surplus wealth, then you can’t live satisfactorily outside the boundaries of the country or rules of the “political state of being” in which you are born and are subject to.
 Without a record of yourself, you are without a home unless you have sufficient financial resources.
 It’s the economics of power.
 Those who control the wealth are mostly in control or at least the framework exists for such a liberty.
 Wealth effectuates liberty of movement.
 And, the earth turns giving the illusion that the sun rises.
 Art, music and poetry are just three expressions to help assuage our physically transitory existence and the setting of the sun.
 Philosophically one could say one is moving as the earth whirls at approximately one thousand miles an hour.
 That’s not wealth, or liberty of movement, merely the power of observation.